Minnesota sophomore wins “Jeopardy!” College Championship

-LOS ANGELES (AP) — Nibir Sarma has become the first winner of the “Jeopardy!”
+LOS ANGELES (WLNS) — Nibir Sarma has become the first winner of the “Jeopardy!”
 College Championship from the University of Minnesota.

 Sarma, a sophomore from Eden Prairie, Minnesota, won the two-week tournament in an episode airing Friday night, earning $100,000 and a berth against regular “Jeopardy!” winners in the annual Tournament of Champions.